 With persistence, the oscilloscope updates the display with new acquisitions but does not erase the results of previous acquisitions in the specified period.
 All previous acquisitions are displayed with reduced intensity.
 New acquisitions are shown in their normal color with normal intensity.
-In combination with SDS2000X HD's high waveform update rate and persist function, in some cases anomalies in the waveform can be found in a short time without complex trigger settings to improve test efficiency.
+In combination with SDS6000A's high waveform update rate and persist function, in some cases anomalies in the waveform can be found in a short time without complex trigger settings to improve test efficiency.
 Below is an example to display glitches in a data sequence with infinite persistence.

-When the display dialog box and persist are off, touch Display > Presistencet can quickly turn on persist.
+When the display dialog box and persist are off, double-pressing the Display/Persist button on the front panel can quickly turn on persist.